Akash2467/Automated_ML_Pipeline/README.md

 - Displays evaluation metrics and visualizations
 - Saves trained models locally
 - Allows manual input for predictions
+- Displays 2D scatter plot of clusters using PCA
 ## Technologies Used

 - Python